CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 E --> F[Step 6: return the new time]
 ```

-This approach involves running some **conditionally**.
+This approach involves running some code **conditionally**.
 In this case, we're only going to continue doing Steps 4-6 if the condition **hours are greater than 12** is `true`.

 ### ❓ Conditionally executing code